opentap/opentap/doc/Developer Guide/Test Step/Readme.md

 If they are published by name, they will not be automatically deleted.

 ### Implementing An Artifact Listener
-To create a result listener than can listen to artifacts, implement the IArtifactListener interface.
+To create a result listener that can listen to artifacts, implement the IArtifactListener interface.
 When implementing IArtifactListener, the following method needs to be defined:
 ```cs
     void OnArtifactPublished(TestRun run, Stream artifactStream, string artifactName);
 ```